-- 35. The new Plan should include a clear rationale for the targets and actions it proposes, based on scientific evidence.
+- 36. The new Plan should include a clear rationale for the targets and actions it proposes, based on scientific evidence.
 A justification of the urgency and importance of the issue of biodiversity loss and its implications for ecosystem services and human well being needs to be included.
+In this respect the new strategic plan needs to help support and further develop the science-policy interface.
 There is good evidence available from the Millennium Ecosystem Assessment, GEO-4 and IPPC-4, and further evidence anticipated from GBO-3 and the ongoing TEEB study.
 Special attention should be devoted to the underlying socio-economic drivers, recognizing that all sectors of society have responsibility for the achievement of the targets.
 A more elaborated analysis could be provided in supporting documentation to explain and justify elements of the Strategic Plan.
-Ecosystem tipping points and their possible consequences for human well-being should be considered and provide justification for targets and effective policy responses, on the basis of the precautionary principle. - 36.
-The new Plan should have a greater focus on the practical implementation of the Convention and include mechanisms to support implementation and the monitoring of implementation.
-Implementation and relevant enabling mechanisms need to be the focus in any revision of the Strategic Plan and should support national biodiversity strategies and action plans as effective tools for mainstreaming (paragraphs 57-66).
-As further elaborated below (see paragraphs 58 and 59), this should include more focus on an evidence-based review of implementation, an enhanced clearing- house mechanism and strengthened financial mechanisms. - 37.
-The Plan, and the post-2010 Target(s) in particular, should be developed on the basis of robust scientific evidence and experiences.
-The science base is a key building block for the Plan and should be stronger and play a more significant role than was the case in the first Strategic Plan.
-GBO-3 will play an important role to synthesize this information.
-The development of the Plan should draw upon the successes and lessons learned from the implementation of the first Strategic Plan over the last decade.
-Some of these lessons have been assessed in the reviews of the 4 goals of the Strategic Plan conducted by WGRI, in the in-depth reviews of the programmes of work conducted by SBSTTA, and in GBO-2.
-More recent information is available in the fourth National Reports and from the conclusions of the regional workshops on NBSAPs and Biodiversity Mainstreaming and Protected Areas, which will be synthesized for GBO-3.
-The new Strategic Plan should identify the common factors of success based on experience and promote mechanisms to replicate them to enable implementation at national, regional and global levels. - 38.
-The new Plan should address the gaps identified in previous reviews of implementation.
+Ecosystem tipping points and their possible consequences for human well-being should be considered and provide justification for targets and effective policy responses, on the basis of the precautionary approach.18 - 37.
+The new Plan should have a greater focus on the practical implementation of the Convention and include mechanisms to support implementation and the monitoring of implementation.19 Implementation and relevant enabling mechanisms need to be the focus in any revision of the Strategic Plan20 and should support national biodiversity strategies and action plans as effective tools for mainstreaming (paragraphs 59-68 below).
+As further elaborated below (see paragraphs 62 and 63 below), this should include more focus on an evidence-based review of implementation, an enhanced clearing- house mechanism and strengthened financial mechanisms. - 38.
+The Plan, and the post-2010 target(s) in particular, should be developed on the basis of robust scientific evidence21 and experiences.
+The science base is a key building block for the Plan and should be stronger and play a more significant role than was the case in the first Strategic Plan.22 GBO-3 will play an important role to synthesize this information.23 The development of the Plan should draw upon the successes and lessons learned from the implementation of the first Strategic Plan over the last decade.
+24 Some of these lessons have been assessed in the reviews of the 4 goals of the Strategic Plan conducted by WGRI, in the in-depth reviews of the programmes of work conducted by SBSTTA, and in GBO-2.
+More recent information is available in the fourth national reports and from the conclusions of the regional workshops on NBSAPs and biodiversity mainstreaming and protected areas, which will be synthesized for GBO-3.
+The new Strategic Plan should identify the common factors of success based on experience and promote mechanisms to replicate them to enable implementation at national, regional and global levels.25 26 - 39.
+The new Plan should address the gaps identified in previous reviews of implementation to avoid repeating mistakes.
 Since the Strategic Plan was adopted, there have been several assessments that help identify gaps that need to be considered.
-The review of Goals 2 and 3 identified the following gaps as requiring priority attention (UNEP/CBD/COP/9/4, annex, recommendation 2/1): mainstreaming biodiversity; incorporation of Ecosystem Approach; costs of biodiversity lost; engagement of indigenous and local communities; and inclusion of all relevant sectors and stakeholders.
+The review of Goals 2 and 3 identified the following gaps as requiring priority attention (UNEP/CBD/COP/9/4, annex, recommendation 2/1): mainstreaming biodiversity; incorporation of Ecosystem Approach; costs of biodiversity lost; engagement of indigenous and local communities; and inclusion of all relevant sectors and stakeholders.27 Goals 1 and 4 of the

-&lt;sup>18 Athens consultations; Submission of CEEweb.
+18 Athens consultations; submission of CEEweb.

-&lt;sup>19 Submissions of Canada, Oatar, IUCN.
+19 Submissions of Canada, Qatar, IUCN.

-&lt;sup>20 Submissions of Qatar, IUCN.
+20 Submissions of Qatar, IUCN.

-&lt;sup>21 Decision IX-9 (d, part).
+21 Decision IX/9, third preambular paragraph, subparagraph (d).

-&lt;sup>22 Consultation in Nairobi.
+22 Consultation in Nairobi.

-&lt;sup>23 Submission of Japan.
+23 Submission of Japan.

-&lt;sup>24 Bonn Workshop; Submission of IUCN.
+24 Bonn Workshop; Submission of IUCN.